-- Serve every Alaskan every day. - Provide a safe and efficient transportation system for Alaska to thrive. - Provide Alaskans with access to goods, services, economic opportunities, each other, and the world.
+- Provide a safe and efficient transportation system for Alaska to thrive. - Provide Alaskans with access to goods, services, economic opportunities, each other, and the world.

 1.1.2 Existing Vision

 AMHS, as an agency acting under the umbrella of DOT&PF, works toward the vision of "moving beyond Alaska's challenges while meeting Alaskans' distinct transportation needs through trust, teamwork, and results.2"